Gulpman/MySensors-BaseSensorWithVoltageRegulatorAndPIR/README.md

 The PCB is meant to fit into an ABS82 case.
 The ABS-82 is for example available at TME -> <a href="http://www.tme.eu/de/details/abs-82/universal-gehaeuse/">ABS-82 @ TME</a>.

-Big kudos go to Omega-5 from forum.fhem.org who had an eye on my first steps in the Eagle world and who is responsible at least for a few of the capacitors and their position very close to the 328P :)
+Big kudos go to Omega-5 from forum.fhem.de who had an eye on my first steps in the Eagle world and who is responsible at least for a few of the capacitors and their position very close to the 328P :)
 I think I can admit that this sensor would have had no chance to function without him having a look on my files.

 After the sensor has proven that it is functioning the next version will have the following improvements: